edwinyjlim/edwinyjlim.github.io/pages/about.md

 <div class="spacer-2"></div>

-I've worked in technology since 2012 as an Analyst, Software Engineer, and Business Architect.
-I live in Brooklyn and am currently looking for a role as a Technical Writer.
+I've worked in technology since 2012 as a Technical Writer, Software Engineer, Business Architect, and Analyst.
+I live in the East Coast and am currently looking for a role as a Technical Writer.

-I'm an illustrative communicator who likes to collaborate.
+I'm an illustrative communicator who enjoys collaborating with others.

-Talk to me about books, basketball, old movies, fishing, or your favorite late-night eats.
+Talk to me about books, basketball, old movies, or your favorite late-night eats.

 <div class="spacer-2"></div>